zoewent/RBHomework/Workbook.md

 ### Assumptions
 1. Entity relationship:
-    Artist to Artwork: One to many
-    Artwork to Product: One to many
+    `RSArtist` to `RSWork`: one to many. `RSWork` to `RSProduct`: one to many

-2. Assume products and artworks should be displayed seperately
+2. Assume products and artworks can be displayed seperately

-3. Assume data model can be modified
+3. Assume data model can be modified.

 Property "isSaved" is added to all models in order to save favourites into realm.

 ### Extra 3rd Party Library
 Nimble is a library help to do unit testing in an efficient and readable way.
 It allows to express expectations using a natural, easily understood language.
 As how to use XCTest is not a key point of this test, I decided to use nimble for unit test to save development time.